phialahydrite/phialahydrite.github.io/particle_displacer_demo.md

 ## Synthetic Particle Trajectory Velocimetry
-- uses the MATLAB toolbox [PIVLab](https://www.mathworks.com/matlabcentral/fileexchange/27659-pivlab-particle-image-velocimetry-piv-tool-with-gui)
+- Uses the MATLAB Particle Image Velocimetry (PIV) toolbox [PIVLab](https://www.mathworks.com/matlabcentral/fileexchange/27659-pivlab-particle-image-velocimetry-piv-tool-with-gui).
-- use the displacements generated using Particle Image Velocimetry (PIV) to displace artificially seeded particles
+- Use the displacements generated using PIV to displace artificially seeded particles.
-- view the resulting trajectories
+- View the resulting trajectories.
+- All measurements are in pixels.

 # Module imports
 - need to install pims